 Pine-tree-lined beaches, untainted forests, challenging waves, art and yoga by the beach — all within a few hours away from Manila.
 Zambales is not to be missed!

 - Gambling, Adults, Hates or malicious related websites are not allowed.
+No Refund.

 Source: ItsMoreFunInThePhilippines.com/Zambales/ and don’t forget to check out Anawangin Cove